MatthewWeppenaar/Url-creator/README.md

 This JS program needs to be run using node.js

+You have to initalise npm:
+  npm init

-The dependencies are inquirer, qr-image
+The dependencies are inquirer, qr-image,install using npm: npm i inquirer qr-image

-install using npm

 Remember to change the 'type' attribute in the package.json to allow for esm use